 10 Steps for a Cleanse on the Cheap

-1. Every morning, drink a cup of hot water with juice of ½ a lemon.
+1. Drink a cup of hot water with juice of ½ a lemon every morning.
 This helps to stimulate the liver.

 2. Load yourself up on water!
 At least half your weight in ounces.
 Add another 8 ounces for every caffeinated beverage you consume.
 This helps to flush the kidneys.

 3. Decrease the amount of caffeine you ingest (preferably none).
-Drink green tea if you need it, herbal tea, or a coffee substitute like Teechino or Dandy Blend.
+Drink green tea if you need it, herbal tea, or a coffee substitute like Teechino or Dandy Blend (Amazon).
 Taking out stimulants helps to restore the adrenals.

-4. Supplements: Probiotics are a must for healthy gut flora, in addition to a quality Fish Oil such as Cod Liver Oil, Vitamin D3, and a whole food supplement.
+4. Take supplements: Probiotics are a must for healthy gut flora, in addition to a quality Fish Oil such as Cod Liver Oil, Vitamin D3, and a whole food supplement.

 5. Drink apple cider vinegar: 1 tablespoon in water before a meal (start with one meal, possibly work up to two).
 This helps to optimize your absorption of Vitamin B12 and Iron from your stomach by increasing your stomach acid.
 Most of us actually LACK stomach acid.